getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 ## Finding Files

-If you see in Sentry's UI that debug information files are missing but you are not sure how to locate them, you can use the `sentry-cli difutil find` command to look for them:
+If you see in Sentry's UI that debug information files are missing, but you are not sure how to locate them, you can use the `sentry-cli difutil find` command to look for them: